ConfettiFX/The-Forge/README.md

 - Input system with Gestures for Touch devices based on an extended version of [gainput](https://github.com/jkuhlmann/gainput)
 - Fast Entity Component System based on [flecs](https://github.com/SanderMertens/flecs)
 - Cross-platform FileSystem C API, supporting disk-based files, memory streams, and files in zip archives
-- UI system based on [imGui](https://github.com/ocornut/imgui) with a dedicated unit test extended for touch input devices
+- UI system based on [Dear imGui](https://github.com/ocornut/imgui) extended for touch input devices
 - Shader Translator using a superset of HLSL as the shader language, called The Forge Shading Language.
 There is a Wiki page on [The Forge Shading Language](https://github.com/ConfettiFX/The-Forge/wiki/The-Forge-Shading-Language-(FSL))
 - Various implementations of high-end Graphics Effects as shown in the unit tests below